 Five-gallon buckets are super helpful around the house and in the garage.
 Make a tough, self-filling dog feeder from a couple of five-gallon buckets.
 With a saber saw, cut the bottom off one bucket to create a serving tray, and cut a food dispensing hole in the food storage bucket (as shown).
 Cut part of the lip off the bottom of the food storage bucket to flatten it, then use silicone to glue the two pieces together.

 NOTE: Don’t build this dog feeder unless your pooch can exercise some self-control. —Reader Justin Moujoodi.
-Here are some organizing tips you’ll wish you knew all along.

 There are several uses for paper tubes like cord storage or making your vacuum reach more places.
 To make it easier to clean hard to reach spots use a leftover wrapping paper tube as a vacuum cleaner extension.
 Now you have three extra feet to clean ceiling fans and cobwebbed corners.

 Old toothbrushes are great at cleaning tough to reach spots.
 Now that discount and dollar stores carry cheap electric toothbrushes, you can add a modern twist to routine cleaning.
 Rapid vibration will quickly scrub out stubborn dirt, while the long handle can get to hard-to-reach places without all the elbow grease.
-Here are more things you could be cleaning with a toothbrush.

 You don’t need to save all your milk jugs but having a few extra around can be a real blessing.
-These are the foods you’re throwing out too soon.

 Clamshell containers are great for repurposing and for holding cookies.
 When it’s time to clean out the refrigerator, be sure to save those plastic berry containers.
 You can toss the mushy raspberries, but wash and dry the container—it’s perfect for spreading grass seed on your lawn!